Making Tax Digital might sound daunting but it will bring lots of advantages for small firms and sole traders. Rachel Miller explains

 7. You will be able to avert problems

 Business owners often have to wait until they do their annual tax return before they notice issues with margins or cashflow.
 And by then the damage is often already done.
-By keeping on top of your finances at all times, you'll find that you can iron out problems and tackle issues like late payment before they become a more serious problem.
+By keeping on top of your finances, you'll find that you can iron out problems and tackle issues like late payment before they become a more serious problem.

 8. You will be less stressed